Christmas Australia 2023

 Observed by: Christians (religious) and non-Christians (cultural and commercial)

-The term 'Christmas' is a shortened version of 'Christ's mass'.
-Christ means anointed in Greek (tracing back to Hebrew), while mass stems from Latin, meaning the celebration of Eucharist.
+The term "Christmas" is a shortened version of "Christ's mass".
+"Christ" means anointed in Greek (tracing back to Hebrew), while "mass" stems from Latin, meaning the celebration of the Eucharist.

 Introduction of the festival

-Christmas was not celebrated before 336, as early Christian writers considered the celebration of birthdays a pagan tradition.
+Christmas was not celebrated before 336, as early Christians considered the celebration of birthdays a pagan tradition.
 However, after the first Christmas celebration in 336, this holiday gradually spread around the globe.